-Primarily this Charter is relevant to our Members, who are either Users of our Services, or Independent Couriers, who help us provide our Services.
+Primarily this Policy is relevant to our Members, who are either Users of our Services, or Independent Couriers, who help us provide our Services.
 However, it is also relevant to customers who receive Stuart deliveries, and to general visitors to our website.

 No matter who you are, your privacy is important to us.
 We keep your information secure and manage it in accordance with our legal responsibilities.